LagoVista/docs/Firmware/PlatformIO_Documentation/FirmwareExamples/LEDManager.md

 Createdby: RMD
 Updatedby: RMD

 Notes: This firmware example will compile locally.
 But it is necessary to open the .ini file and change the nuviot library location.
+In my case, I changed one line in the .ini file to 'lib_extra_dirs = C:\DEV\nuviot'.
 ---

 # LEDManager